-Gumbo is a traditional New Orleans stew, often served over rice, that contains meat or seafood, vegetables and seasonings.
+Gumbo is a traditional New Orleans stew, often served over rice, that contains meat or seafood, vegetables and seasonings, according to PBS.
 Properly storing leftovers allows you to enjoy a delicious meal the next day without concern about bacterial growth that could make you sick.

-If you're serving the gumbo outdoors, where temperatures can reach 90 degrees Fahrenheit or above, store leftovers within one hour.
-If your pot of gumbo sits out longer, it is better to throw it away to prevent illness from eating spoiled food.
+If you're serving the gumbo outdoors, where temperatures can reach 90 degrees Fahrenheit or more, store leftovers within one hour.
+If your pot of gumbo sits out longer, it's better to throw it away to prevent illness from eating spoiled food.